joanna-j-rios/CampusLink_DesktopApp/README.md

 	Activities:
  		Core UI Setup- Implement the main Tkinter application window
-		Navigation- Setup the primary navigation structure to switch between sections Placeholder Sections- Create empty frames/sections for each of the four main features (Activities, Events, Bulletin Board, Emergency Contacts)
+		Navigation- Setup the primary navigation structure to switch between sections Log In/ Create Account: Get the login and account creation flow running.
+		Placeholder Sections: Create empty frames/sections/pages for each of the main features (Activities, Events, Bulletin Board, Emergency Contacts, Account Info. with logout).
-		Initial Wireframes- Finalize basic UI wireframes for the overall app layout
+		Initial Wireframes: Finalize basic UI wireframes and prototypes for the overall app layout.

 Sprint 3